H4drian/OrchiDB/README.md

 NEW_DOC: Create a new document in the collection with specified name and content.

-READ_DOC: Read the content of a document with specified name.
+Get_DOC: Returns the contents of a document with specified name.

 UPDATE_DOC: Update the content of a document with specified name.